craftercms/docs/source/.new-ia/by-role/system-admin/security/security-change-defaults.rst

      |

-* Replace default values for the DB root password and the DB ``crafter`` user password before starting CrafterCMS for the very first time.
+* Replace default values for the DB root password, the DB ``crafter`` user password and the DB replication user password (if running in a primary/replica cluster) before starting CrafterCMS for the very first time.

      .. code-block:: sh
         :caption: *CRAFTER_HOME/bin/crafter-setenv.sh*